 So if you’re planning to visit and learn as much as you want, don’t go on weekends or peak hours.

 Is It Crowded in Kampung Morten?

-During my visit, there was no crowd at all other than me, my partner and a foreigner.
+During my visit, there was no crowd at all other than me, my partner, and another visitor.
 So we took our time and utilize them to see as much as we could.
 The friendly grandma is also helpful enough to explain everything to us.
 She’s a cute grandma though.